 - Innovation and Design Process

 These categories touch upon almost every aspect of design, construction, and operation.
 Examples of ways in which OGHC met these standards include:

 - taking measures to control erosion during construction,

 - developing a landscape design that makes effective use of rainwater;

 - ensuring that the building is considerably more energy efficient than if it simply met the provisions of Canada’s Model National Energy Code for Building;

 - not using ozone-depleting substances in the building’s mechanical system;

 - diverting three-quarters of what would normally be considered construction waste to different recycling facilities;

 - using materials with recycled and regional content.

-The prohibition of smoking in the building and on the grounds, the circulation of outdoor air, and the use of environment-friendly and health-friendly products in indoor finishing also all contribute to OGHC’s efforts towards meeting the LEED standards, as are the measures in place, to maintain indoor air quality during construction for the protection of the workers.
+The prohibition of smoking in the building and on the grounds, the circulation of outdoor air, and the use of environment-friendly and health-friendly products in indoor finishing also all contributed to OGHC’s efforts towards meeting the LEED standards.
 The provision of bicycle parking and the proximity to transit routes are also counted in the project’s favour.